-Our mission is to provide a rigorous and transformational education that prepares our pupils for success at university and beyond.
-Over the two years you spend studying in sixth form, you will be prepared academically by your teachers for success in your academic qualifications.
+Our mission in our outstanding Sixth Form is to provide a rigorous and transformational education that prepares our pupils for success at university and beyond.
+Over the two years you spend studying in Sixth Form, you will be prepared academically by your teachers for success in your academic qualifications.

 Oxbridge Programme